rejul/Property4U-fixed/Readme.md

 Property4U is an Open Source Enterprise Real Estate 2.0 solution completely equipped with Buying, Selling, Renting and Bidding features.
 It also provides Developer APIs with complete documentation.

 ##System Requirements:
-  - Visual Studio 2013 Update 2
+  - Visual Studio 2019
-  - Microsoft .NET Framework 4.5
+  - Microsoft .NET Framework 4.5 or later
   - IIS 7 or higher
   - Microsoft® SQL Server 2012 Express